dishaverma1/Stock-Monitor/README.md

-# TickerTape
+# Stock-Monitor

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->

-Project name is a `TickerTape` that allows `real-time tracking of stock prices`.
+Project name is a `Stock-Monitor` that allows `real-time tracking of stock prices`.

 The main feature of the app is the ability to track and record prices of stock and visualize the data.